-Los Angeles County ALUP Policies G-1, G-2, G-4, N-3, and S-7 are applicable to the Proposed Project.
-These policies direct the City to "[r]equire new uses to adhere to the [ALUP's] Land Use Compatibility Chart," "[e]ncourage the recycling of incompatible land uses to uses which are compatible with the airport, pursuant to the Land Use Compatibility Table," "[p]rohibit uses which will negatively affect safe air navigation," "[u]tilize the Table Listing Land Use Compatibility for Airport Noise Environments in evacuating projects within the planning boundaries," and require projects to "[c]comply with the height restriction standards and procedures set forth in FAR Part 77."
-The Proposed Project would be consistent with Policies G-1, G-2, and N-3, as project design and uses would be consistent with criteria established in the Los Angeles County ALUP Land Use Compatibility Table, and implementation of the Proposed Project would further the goal of recycling incompatible land uses to uses that are compatible with the airport.
+Policy G-1, Policy G-2, Policy G-4, Policy N-3, and Policy S-7 of the Los Angeles County ALUP are applicable to the Proposed Project.
+These policies direct the City to "[r]equire new uses to adhere to the [ALUP's] Land Use Compatibility Chart," "[e]ncourage the recycling of incompatible land uses which are compatible with the airport, pursuant to the Land Use Compatibility Table", "[p]rohibit uses which will negatively affect safe air navigation", "require the City to "[u]tilize the Table Listing Land Use Compatibility for Airport Noise Environments in evacuating projects within the planning boundaries", and require projects to "[c]comply with the height restriction standards and procedures set forth in FAR Part 77.
+The Proposed Project would be consistent with Policies G-1, G-2, and N-3 as project design would be consistent with criteria established in the Los Angeles County ALUP Land Use Compatibility Table.

-The Proposed Project would comply with the requirements of ALUP Policies G-4 and S-7, through submittal of Form 7460-1, Notice of Proposed Construction or Alteration, initiating preparation of an aeronautical study to determine whether the Proposed Project would include components that would obstruct the airspace and potentially operate as obstructions to air navigation (see further discussion of this in Section 3.8, Hazards and Hazardous Materials.)
+The Proposed Project would comply with the requirements of ALUP Policies G-4 and S-7, through submittal of Form 7460-1, Notice of Proposed Construction or Alteration, initiating preparation of an aeronautical study to determine whether the Proposed Project would include components that would obstruct the airspace and potentially operate as obstructions to air navigation.
+(See further discussion of this in Section 3.8, Hazards and Hazardous Materials.)
 Finally, as required by the ALUP, the Proposed Project would be submitted to the ALUC for a review of project consistency with the ALUP policies and programs.
-See also Section 3.11, Noise and Vibration, for an analysis and consistency discussion with the ALUP.

-City of Inglewood General Plan
+City of Inglewood General Plan Land Use Element

-The Proposed Project would include approval of amendments to the Land Use Element with conforming map and text changes to reflect the plan for the Proposed Project, including redesignation of certain properties from Commercial to Industrial, conforming land use map changes, and conforming text changes to the Industrial land use designation text.
-With the amendments that are included as part of the Proposed Project, the Proposed Project would be consistent with the Land Use Element goals and objectives included in the City of Inglewood General Plan.
-Therefore, the Proposed Project does not conflict with goals, objectives, or policies in the Land Use Element adopted for the purpose of mitigating environmental effects.
-The goals, objectives, and policies of other elements of the City's General Plan, including those that are adopted for the purpose of mitigating environmental effects, are addressed in the respective sections of this EIR (e.g., the policies of the Noise Element are addressed in Section 3.11, Noise and Vibration).
+Following amendments to the General Plan land use designation for the Project Site, the Proposed Project would be consistent with the Land Use Element goals and objectives included in the City of Inglewood General Plan.
+Therefore, the Proposed Project does not conflict with goals, objectives, or policies adopted for the purpose of mitigating environmental effects.
+The goals, objectives, and policies of other elements of the City's General Plan are addressed in the respective sections of this EIR (e.g., the policies of the Noise Element are addressed in the Section 3.11, Noise and Vibration).